it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/System_Integrity_Requirements.md

 ### Utilize Centrally Managed Anti-Malware Software

 [Remove?
 Seems out of scope]
+[AMW: Change the language to limit it to product components]

 Utilize centrally managed anti-malware software to continuously monitor and defend each of the organization's workstations and servers.